zuzya3010/hoverboard-AT32F413RCT7/README.md

 The code was compiled with GNU arm-none-eabi-gcc 5.4.1 under windows and should be compilable with other version of the arm-gcc.

+The makefile supports both controllers, STM32 and AT32.
+The controller is selected by an additional command to the makefile

+    make AT32

+or

+    make STM32

+it defaults to AT32.
+The makefile creates a file in the build directory to detect plattform change and to clean up all the necessary files.

 ---